Centre Party (Sweden): History

 The party was founded in 1913 as the Farmers' League (Bondeförbundet, B).
-In 1922, it merged with the National Farmers' Union (Jordbrukarnas Riksförbund /sv/, JR), and adopted its current name in 1957.
-At that time, it had been the closest ally of the centre-left Swedish Social Democratic Party (SAP) for twenty-five years, and one of the SAP's coalition partners between 1936 and 1945 as well as between 1951 and 1957.
-However, it later revised this strategy in order to establish a closer long-term alliance between the centre-right borgerlig ("bourgeois" or "nonsocialist") parties that achieved power between 1976 and 1982 and between 1991 and 1994.
+In 1921, it merged with the National Agrarian Union.
+It adopted the name Centre Party in 1958.
+It was a coalition partner of the centre-left Swedish Social Democratic Party between 1936 and 1945 as well as between 1951 and 1957.
+However, it later revised this strategy in order to establish a closer long-term alliance between the centre-right borgerlig ("bourgeois" or "nonsocialist") parties that achieved power between 1976 and 1982, 1991 and 1994, as well as between 2006 and 2014.

-Thorbjörn Fälldin served as Leader of the Centre Party and Prime Minister of Sweden from 1976 until 1982, except for a short interregnum between 1978 and 1979 led by Liberal People's Party leader Ola Ullsten.
-The Centre Party joined another centre-right government following the 1991 general election, led by Moderate Party leader Carl Bildt.
+Centre Party leader Axel Pehrsson served as prime minister of Sweden for three months in 1936.
+The party held the prime minister post a second time with Thorbjörn Fälldin who served as prime minister from 1976 until 1982, except for a short interregnum between 1978 and 1979 led by People's Party leader Ola Ullsten.
+Following the 1991 general election, the Centre Party joined another centre-right government, led by Moderate Party leader Carl Bildt.
 During the leaderships of Maud Olofsson and Annie Lööf in the 2000s, the party positioned itself clearly on the political right as a small-business-friendly party, advocating market liberal policies and viewing the Social Democrats as its main opponent.
+Between 2006 and 2014, it was a member of the centre-right Reinfeldt cabinet.
+It provided confidence and supply for the Social Democratic led Löfven II cabinet between 2019 and 2021.
+Since 2022, it is in opposition against the right-wing Kristersson cabinet because of the cabinet's collaboration with the nationalist Sweden Democrats.

 In 2005, the Centre Party sold the newspaper group it owned, Centertidningar AB, for 1.8 billion SEK, which made it the richest political party in the world at the time.
-In 2022, Annie Lööf resigned her position as Leader of the Centre Party.

 Ideology and political position

-The Centre Party sits on the centre to centre-right of the political spectrum.
-The party has also described as economically liberal, and "ecological-liberal".
+The Centre Party sits on the centre to centre-right, even right-wing, of the political spectrum.
+The party has also described as economically and socially liberal, and "ecological-liberal".
 It describes itself as a green-liberal party, while it has been traditionally associated with agrarianism and the Nordic agrarian party family.
-Former party leader Demirok had pledged to end neoliberalism in the party.